barbazul/1kfa/mod_guide_gm.md

 Give each player a Deckahedron.

 > Here's a stack of 20 cards, it's called a Deckahedron.
+> You'll use this to see how successful your character is when moves are
+> triggered.
+It also represents your character's Stamina points, which
+> we'll discuss later.
+>
 > Notice the 4 different colored symbols on the edges.
 They're named
 > Anchor (red), Bulb (yellow), Crescent (green), and Dart (blue).
 > When you *trigger a move*, I'm going to instruct you to flip the top